trust-mfn-berlin/animals-as-objects/vault/story.micropaleontology.md

 That is, until a consortium of US oil companies, which had moved to the Gulf coast after the privatization of Californian oil lands, hired three young women just out of college to work on their collection of fossils to solve stratigraphic troubles: [[material.esther applin]], [[material.alva ellisor]], and [[material.hedwig kniker]].
 These young scientists were the first to identify, in 1921, the importance of fossil [[material.foraminifera]] in correlating and interpreting stratigraphies [^micropaleontology5].
 Within three years from this breakthrough, 300 micropaleontologists were employed in the industry, and by 1931 more than three quarters of all US oil wells used micropaleontology.
 This discovery single-handedly revolutionized the oil industry and geology, bringing what came to be known as industrial micropaleontology to the fore.
 Capitalizing on this insight, one of the foremost expert on foraminifera at the time, [[material.joseph cushman]], used the profit of his work as a consultant for oil companies to open the cushman laboratory, still today one of the most important sites for the study of foraminiferal micropaleontology.
 Others followed in his footsteps, as new generations of micropaleontologists needed to be trained for the needs of the extractive industries.

 The example of US industrial micropaleontology was quickly followed all over the world.
-For instance, in the soviet union, where the exploitation of the Baku oil fields had already stimulated similar work, a micropaleontology institute was established in 1930 as part of the Petroleum Geological Prospecting
+For instance, in the Soviet Union, where the exploitation of the Baku oil fields had already stimulated similar work, a micropaleontology institute was established in 1930 as part of the Petroleum Geological Prospecting
 Institute (VNIGRI) in Leningrad.
-Under the leadership of [[material.alexander vasilievich fursenko]] and later of [[material.nina nicolaevna subbotina]], the institute extended its activities also to Moscow, guided by [[material.dagmara maksimilianovna rauser-chernousova]].
+Under the leadership of [[material.alexander vasilievich fursenko]] and later of [[material.nina nicolaevna subbotina]], the institute also developed research on industrial micropaleontology.
+It also extended its activities to Moscow, where [[material.dagmara maksimilianovna rauser-chernousova]] lead the discovery of more important oilfields in Baku during the second World War [^micropaleontology6].

 ##Micropaleontology at sea
 [[material.william rex riedel]], [[material.deep sea drilling]], [[story.oceanography]], [[material.radiolaria]]